-Is it technically recyclable?
-Percent of recycled content Collection & recovery rates Is there domestic recycling infrastructure?
-Is it exported for recycling?
+ls it technically recyclable?
+Percent of recycled content Collection & recovery rates (1) Is there domestic recycling infrastructure? ls it exported for recycling?

-Returnable Glass Bottle (RGB) Yes Yes 95% 73.28% Yes No
+Returnable Glass Bottle (RGB) Yes 25% 83% Yes No

-PET (Water) Yes Yes 0% 80% Yes No
+PET (Water) Yes 0% 94% Yes No

-PET (Rest) Yes 0% 80% Yes No
+PET (Rest) Yes 0% 94% Yes No

-Carboy Not sold in Taiwan
+Carboy Not sold in the Taiwan Region

-Aseptic fibre pack Partial 0% 55% Yes No
+Aseptic fibre pack Partial 0% 64% Yes No

-Tin Not sold in Taiwan
+Tin Not sold in the Taiwan Region

-Aluminium Can Yes 0% 73.28% Yes No
+Aluminium Can Yes 0% 73% Yes No

-Post mix BIB No 0% 73.28% No No
+Post mix BIB No 0% 73% No No

-Pouch Not sold in Taiwan
+Pouch Not sold in the Taiwan Region

-- The loss in collection and recovery in RGB is due to breakage, unacceptable scuffing or loss by customer. - Collection and recovery rates are verbally given by the Taiwan Environmental Protection Administration (EPA). - Food grade packaging laws prohibit the use of recycled materials in Taiwan. - Taiwan does not produce or sell products packaged in pouches. - In 2021, we are going to change Ultra RGB to the new Ultra RGB.
-This will be lighter (New Coke contour will go from 369g to 240g; new Nordic bottle will go from 275g ~380g to 240g) but will only contain 20% to 25% of recycled material.
+- The loss in collection and recovery in RGB is due to breakage, unacceptable scuffing or loss by customer.

+- Food grade packaging laws prohibit the use of recycled materials in the Taiwan Region.

+- The Taiwan Region does not produce or sell products packaged in pouches.

+In 2021, the business moved from the Ultra RGB to the new Ultra RGB.
+The new Ultra RGB is lighter (New Coke contour has gone from 369g to 240g; new Nordic bottle has gone from 275g ~380g to 240g) but unfortunately the recycled content has fallen from 55% to 25%.

+(1) Collection and recovery rates are calculated based on 2020 data from the Taiwan Environmental Protection Administration (EPA) using the formula "recycling volume/ generation volume".
+Official waste containers' recycling rate from January to October 2021 was 86.9%, yet generation volume breakdown was not available by the time this report was prepared.
+The same data source was utilised for 2019 data in the 2020 report.